RSE-Sheffield/GPUComputing/README_DL_on_ShARC_DGX.rst

 - Software requests and error reports can be made by raising an issue on here.

 - Provide benchmarking for your application.
 We are very interested to know how the much additional performance you’re getting by using the system.
-Comparisons between running it on the CPU, your own GPU, the K80 nodes and the P100 nodes (DGX-1) with single and multi-gpu setup will be very useful.
+Comparisons between running it on the CPU, your own GPU, the K80 nodes and the P100 nodes (DGX-1) with single and multi-gpu setup will be very useful. **We will be providing guidelines and assistance on this soon.**

 - Help contribute to the documentation process by reporting any mistakes or additional steps needed to get your application running.